mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Now that we have a reproducer with the simplest scenario we came up with we can delve deeper into the analysis of the system while this happens.

-### 4. Analyze Stats and Performance Metrics
+### 4. Observability of Stats and Performance Metrics

 When dealing with a performance issues, normally it is not easy to know where to start digging.
 It always helps checking out the output of performance and metrics collection tools, looking for system stats like RX/TX packet counts and sizes in each interface involved in the data path, error counts of the NICs, and in general what counters overall are moving network wise or not.

+It is very common that production environments have proper performance tooling in place, like software stacks like the __prometheus__ stack, a __TICK__ stack (InfluxDB based), __ganglia__, an __rrdtool__ derivatives, or similar.
+Hence one could rely directly on them for many kinds of reading.
+However I am assuming that we can only check the server with standard command line tools.

+There are hundreds of command line tools for performance to choose here but for the sake of simplicity I will focus on the readings of __ethtool__ and also __sar__ (the later because is the most widespread accross systems). .
+One interesting tool to take a look at is __pcp__ (performance co-pilot [^5]).
+In the end, it does not really matter which tool to use as long as it does the job.
+For a comprehensive list of Linux command line tools check out the mind blowing work of Brendan Gregg [^6][^7].

-In the simplest stats check, I would like to see the difference between the output of **ethtool -S <NIC>**, **ip -s a**, **ss -natuples**, **netstat -s**, **nstat**, system metrics, and a few other commands, before and after reproducing the issue, in order to observe errors and that the counters increasing are expected.
+In the simplest stats check, I would like to see the difference between the output of some standard commands: **ethtool -S <NIC>**, **ip -s a**, **ss -natuples**, **netstat -s**, **nstat**, system metrics (and if we work with OvS there is also a set of specific commands), etc., before and after reproducing the issue, in order to observe errors and that the counters increasing are expected.

-For instance, the following output would tell that after the reproducer there was an increase of **no_buff_discards**, meaning that the NIC ran out of space in its RX ring buffer and had to discard the ingressing frames.
+For instance, the following output would tell that after the reproducer there was an increased number of **no_buff_discards**, meaning that the NIC ran out of space in its RX ring buffer and had to discard the ingressing frames.

 {% highlight shell %}
 # ethtool -S p2p1  | egrep 'error|miss|drop|bad|crc|nop|discard' | egrep -v ': 0$'